hendri1211/qa-technical-test/intern-technical-test.md

 **Item 1**

-Navigate to the /job/create page from the dashbord by clicking Post a Job in the dashboard page In the `` form page, you may begin doing exploratory tests to assess how the application behaves and you may start designing your tests
+- Navigate to the /signup page from the dashbord by clicking Signup button in the Homepage
+- In the Signup page, you may begin doing exploratory tests to assess how the application behaves and you may start designing your tests
-You can share your tests with us through a doc or spreadsheet file
+- You can share your tests with us through a doc or spreadsheet file

 **Item 2**

-After creating your own account in UIlicious, you may go ahead and create your own test folders to start scripting You may also refer to the documentation from the UIlicious page For the naming convention of folders and test files follow the camelCase format Please name your test files based on the intent of the test, e.g signupInvalidEmail , meaning the test will run using an invalid email
+- After creating your own account in UIlicious, you may go ahead and create your own test folders to start scripting
+- You may also refer to the documentation from the UIlicious page
+- For the naming convention of folders and test files follow the camelCase format
+- Please name your test files based on the intent of the test, e.g signupInvalidEmail , meaning the test will run using an invalid email
-You may decide on how you will structure your test folders and test data, apply a test framework Keep in mind to create structured, single-purpose tests that are easy to maintain Ensure all tests pass before submitting with us (unless it's a bug) Please share your credentials with us in UIlicious for us to run and check your tests
+- You may decide on how you will structure your test folders and test data, apply a test framework
+- Keep in mind to create structured, single-purpose tests that are easy to maintain
+- Ensure all tests pass before submitting with us (unless it's a bug)
+- Please share your credentials with us in UIlicious for us to run and check your tests